 What's the difference between an EMR and an EHR?

-providers involved in a patient’s care and that information can move with the patient to other types of healthcare providers, hospitals, specialists etc. as needed.
+providers involved in a client’s care and that information can move with the client to other types of healthcare providers, clinicians, hospitals, specialists etc. as needed.

-How would an EHR system help us better care for our patients?
+How would an EHR system help us better care for our clients?

-Although paper records and EMR systems allow you to document a patient's medical information, analyzing, utilizing and sharing this data with other healthcare providers and organizations is nearly impossible.
-An EHR system allows you to easily track all types of data over a period of time AND it provides an easy way to use the data that not only you collect, but what all of a patient's providers are gathering.
+Although paper records and EMR systems allow you to document a client's medical and behavioral health information, analyzing, utilizing and sharing this data with other healthcare providers and organizations is nearly impossible.
+An EHR system allows you to easily track all types of data over a period of time AND it provides an easy way to use the data that not only you collect, but what all of a client's providers are gathering.

 Is an EHR system really worth the cost?

-Let's take a quick "Review of Systems" for your practice:
+Let's take a quick "Exam" for your practice:

-Start thinking about how much time, energy and other resources are consumed every day, with every patient.
+Start thinking about how much time, energy and other resources are consumed every day, with every client.
 That adds up to a lot, doesn't it?

 - Do you have lag time in processing claims or having too many claims denied?